Here’s the link: http://smarturl.it/inspectorkirby1

 Mr Cooper laughed.
 ‘I know what you mean.
 We discovered our agent was ripping us off so someone had to look at the figures.
 I found I had a head for it and then Sarah came along and the rest, as they say, is history.
 I guess it wasn’t what Marianne was looking for.’
 He shrugged.
 ‘But leaving your own daughter like that?’

 Mr Cooper shook his head.
 ‘Don’t know.
 She never mentioned any.
-Our wedding was just a few friends.
-If I ever mentioned it she changed the subject.
+Our wedding was a few friends that’s all.
+If I tried to talk to her about it she changed the subject.
 Didn’t seem important.’

 ‘Hmm, do you have a photo of her?’